John-Kingham/random-old-books/README.md

 #### Contrast Checker

 Initially the light text colour was cream, but the contrast was too low to pass the Contrast Checker's tests, so I switched it to pure white.

+### Fixed Bugs

+Most bugs were fixed during the development process.

+During testing, I noticed that the subscription box form's password value wasn't appearing in the Form Success page's URL.
+I checked the code and found that I hadn't given the password input a name, so I gave it a name and that fixed the defect.

 ### Unfixed Bugs